MarkZH/vintagebackup/wiki/other_options.md

 Check that a [filter file](filter_files.md) is correct by printing a list of everything that will be backed up.
 The list will be printed to a file name in the parameter of this option, or the console if the parameter is blank.
-The `--user-folder` is required.
-This procedue can be run without a `--filter` option, but everything in the user folder will be printed.
+The `--user-folder` option is required.
+This procedure can be run without a `--filter` option, which will result in everything in the user folder being printed.

 ### `--debug`